mdcourse/.github/profile/README.md

 ## Goal

-By following Learn Molecular Simulations with Python, you will write a simple Python code containing the most basic functionalities of molecular dynamics and Monte Carlo simulations.
+By following _Learn Molecular Simulations with Python_, you will write a simple Python code containing the most basic functionalities of molecular dynamics and Monte Carlo simulations.
 The main goal is to help users understand the basics of molecular simulation algorithms.